Purchasing & Procurement

 An Authorised Financial System User with purchasing access enters details of an authorised Purchase Requisition into the Finance System.

-NB: If a procuring department instructs suppliers to provide goods or services by methods other than Purchasing Card or Requisition, this may result in payment delays that could jeopardise future supplies of goods or services to the University.
+NB: If a University delegated purchaser instructs vendors to provide goods or services by methods other than Purchasing Card or Requisition, this may result in payment delays that could jeopardise future supplies of goods or services to the University.

 Consideration should be given to: